cvanvelt/rstudio-server-conda_cy/README.md

 `install.packages` can be used without issues.
 The container-based approach has the following benefits:

  * Authentication works ([#3](https://github.com/grst/rstudio-server-conda/issues/3))
  * Several separate instances of Rstudio server can run in parallel, even without the *Pro* version.
+ * R version can easily be switched by mounting different conda environment.

 ### Prerequisites